PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 For merchants:

-* the reworked UI and optimized menu structure will provide a better daily flow,
+* The reworked UI and optimized menu structure will provide a better daily flow,
-* the Product page has been rethought,
+* The Product page has been rethought,
-* the Modules page as well,
+* The Modules page as well,
-* awesome default theme to get you started.
+* The awesome default theme to get you started.

 For developers:

-* the Starter Theme will make it way easier to create a brand new theme,
+* The Starter Theme will make it way easier to create a brand new theme,
-* the widget system, PHP namespaces and other PHP 5.4 niceties (along with performances),
+* The widget system, PHP namespaces and other PHP 5.4 niceties (along with performances),
-* the ability to call the whole Symfony stack for you module's needs,
+* The ability to call the whole Symfony stack for you module's needs,
 * etc.

+### What are the benefits of 1.7 for developers?

+For module developers, most new features are under the hood, and inaccessible for now.
+But if you are starting a PrestaShop project now, you should most definitely use 1.7.
+Right now, it's obviously less production-tested than 1.6 but it will catch up fast -- in no small part thanks to your feedback!

+For theme developers, if you need to implement a specific design for a customer you will save a lot of time with 1.7.

 ### What are system requirements for v1.7?